Friday, March 23: 5:30pm – 7:30pm

 Dames of Anatomy

-Laura Bennett earned B.A. degrees in journalism and studio art from Humboldt State University in California.
-Her MFA in photography/digital media is from the University of Houston.
-She has been a college educator for twelve years and has taught all levels of analog photography, as well as photo history, history of women artists and photojournalism.
-Most recently she was awarded The Mylio Grant through the Luminous Endowment for Photographers for her work, Elsa Johanna and will also be attending a SÌM Artist Residency in Reykjavik in September of 2017.
-She won the 4th Annual Julia Margaret Cameron Award for her work titled, Dames of Anatomy.
+Laura Bennett earned BA degrees in journalism and studio art from Humboldt State University and an MFA in photography from the University of Houston.
+As a college educator she has taught photography, photojournalism, photo history and history of women artists.
+Dames of Anatomy was awarded first place in the portrait category of the 5th Annual Julia Margaret Cameron Award.
+Bennett was the recipient of the Mylio Grant through Luminous Endowment for Elsa Johanna, an emerging body of work about the life of her grandmother, a Finnish immigrant.
+She attended a SÌM Artist Residency in Reykjavik in September of 2017.
 Her image Memory Best Forgotten won first place in Soho Photo’s 5th Annual Alternative Process Competition.
 The same image was also on the cover of SHOTS Anniversary issue in the summer of 2011.
 Her work has been published in View Camera Magazine and The Book of Alternative Photographic Processes, by Christopher James.
 Much of Bennett’s work stems from her experience of being the mother of nine and addresses the complexities of the female condition.
 She uses an old Gundlach 8×10 camera and an early version Hasselblad.
 In addition to traditional silver gelatin process and alternative processes, Bennett also scans antique glass negatives, film, objects, old medical illustrations and ephemera for transformation in the computer and for creating digital negatives.

 TPS National Photography Award Competition